tc39/notes/es8/2017-09/sept-26.md

 TST: How does this work for async functions?
 Async function calls will become more and more common and this may cause friction.

 DE: Only supported in as much as async functions return Promises.
 We've discussed implicit awaits for Async Generators; coupled with yield.
-We’ve been careful about adding points where the function pauses without having explicit syntax — this is problematic.
+We've been careful about adding points where the function pauses without having explicit syntax — this is problematic.
 Should we add explicit await support?

 TST: My preference would be a combinating operator for async function calls.